SanniM3/SanniM3.github.io/blog/attention_1.md

 This quadratic explosion is only the start of the trouble.

-What makes attention truly painful is not just the math—it’s the memory traffic behind the math.
+What makes attention truly painful is not just the math, rather, it’s the memory traffic behind the math.
 GPUs are spectacular at dense matrix multiplies, but only when the data lives close to the compute.
 As soon as you start thrashing high-bandwidth memory (HBM), performance collapses.
 And the naive implementation of attention thrashes HBM with almost gleeful abandon.
 Every time it forms the attention matrix $QK^T$, it reads the full query matrix, the full key matrix, writes the full matrix of pairwise scores, reads it again for softmax, writes the normalized weights, reads them again to multiply by $V$, and finally writes the output.
 Each of these is a large, dense tensor the GPU has to pull in and out of memory, even though only a small slice of it is “hot” at any given time.

 At sufficient scale, attention becomes less of a mathematical operation and more of a memory-shuffling ceremony.

-This article is about understanding exactly why that happens—not in hand-wavey terms, but at the level where the bottlenecks are obvious and almost inevitable.
+This article is about understanding exactly why that happens at the level where the bottlenecks are obvious and almost inevitable.
 It’s the foundation for the next two articles, where we’ll explore how techniques like KV-cache, Multi-Query / Grouped-Query Attention, and FlashAttention bend, dodge, or completely rewrite these bottlenecks.

 But before we talk about optimizations, we need to understand the problem deeply.